BrightStar Systems Specializes in Used and Refurbished Cisco, Arista, and Juniper Optical Transceivers

 Although AOCs are designed to run much shorter distances than a structured cable setup, they still carry signals much further than copper cables.
 Active DACs max out at about 15 meters whereas AOCs can run more than 100 meters.
 AOCs also are much lighter and less bulky, which means they’re a lot easier to set up and move around.
 AOCs are more cost-effective than structured cabling – in terms of both equipment purchasing and power usage – but the transceivers on each end of the cable are integrated with the optical fiber, which means they are not interchangeable.
 This is possibly the biggest downside to AOCs; you lose the versatility that comes with having removable optical transceivers.

 BrightStar Systems is not an authorized Juniper partner and we have no affiliation with Juniper Networks.
-BrightStar Systems is an independent used Juniper networking hardware reseller.
+BrightStar Systems is an independently used Juniper networking hardware reseller.